The SMART Guide To Renting

 Today, with few exceptions, the list price is the likely rental price.
 Landlords don’t want to have their properties sit idle, so they carefully price at market and have lots of prospective tenants to choose from.
 If you are looking for bargains, don’t expect to live in any of the desirable neighborhoods.
 You’ll get outbid every time.

 Finally, expect that you will be required to pay first and last month rent plus a one-month security deposit up front.
-If you can’t afford three month’s worth of advance payment, look for a lower priced rental unit.
+Many Landlords have now switched to first month’s rent and two months of security deposit (and no last month’s rent).
+Regardless, if you can’t afford three month’s worth of advance payment, look for a lower priced rental unit.

 Step 2: Standing Out From The Crowd (with paperwork)

 Remember, the landlord is king.
 They will be (potentially) selecting you from several prospective tenants.
 So, when you find the perfect rental, you need to be ready to show the landlord you are the perfect tenant for them.

 Each person over the age of 18 that will reside in the rental is required to be on the lease.
 Therefore, each resident must individually satisfy the landlord’s criteria and comfort level.
 Every landlord will have different criteria, but knowing what to prepare is pretty simple.
 Put yourselves in their shoes and the more you can provide to show who you really are the better off your chances of landing the rental.

 The two questions you want to provide satisfactory answers for are: (a) is this a quality tenant who will care for my home and (b) is this tenant going to have any problem staying for the full term and paying on time?
 You'll support this with good paperwork.

 The following documents are good ways to stand out from the crowd (in approximate order of importance):

 U.S. Government-Issued ID (required) – You’d be surprised how many people try to be tenants without proving who they are.